fchollet/keras-blog/content/using-pretrained-word-embeddings.md

 ## What are word embeddings?

 "Word embeddings" are a family of natural language processing techniques aiming at mapping semantic meaning into a geometric space.
-This is done by associating a numeric vector to every word in a dictionary, such that the distance (e.g. L2 distance or more cosine distance) between any two vectors would capture part of the semantic relationship between the two associated words.
+This is done by associating a numeric vector to every word in a dictionary, such that the distance (e.g. L2 distance or more commonly cosine distance) between any two vectors would capture part of the semantic relationship between the two associated words.
 The geometric space formed by these vectors is called an *embedding space*.

 For instance, "coconut" and "polar bear" are words that are semantically quite different, so a reasonable embedding space would represent them as vectors that would be very far apart.
 But "kitchen" and "dinner" are related words, so they should be embedded close to each other.